walkerang/forking/_recipes/corn-tortillas.md

 - plastic wrap OR
 - clear kitchen towels
 - large plastic storage bag
-tortilla press OR
--cutting board and a heavy skillet or dish
+- tortilla press OR cutting board and a heavy skillet or dish

 directions:
 - Add 2 cups of masa harina and salt in a large bowl.
 Mix together well with a spoon.